 If you are not familiar with HDMI, you are not alone.
 Many people don’t have a crystal-clear idea about HDMI.
 The full form of HDMI is “High-Definition Multimedia Interface.”
 The standard HDMI is known as HDMI Type-A. When you think of HDMI, a Type-A HDMI cable is what comes to your mind.
 We use this cable for most monitors, TVs, PCs, etc. There are also HDMI Type-C and Type-D. Type-C is known as mini-HDMI.HDMI Type-D is called micro-HDMI.

-- IN THE BOX: 25-foot high-speed HDMI cable (A Male to A Male) for connecting 2 HDMI-enabled devices; black
+- IN THE BOX: HDMI cable (A Male to A Male) for connecting 2 HDMI-enabled devices; 25 feet long in Black

-- DEVICE COMPATIBILITY: Ideal for connecting Blu-ray players, Fire TV, Apple TV, PS4, PS3, XBox One, Xbox 360, and computers to TVs, displays, and A/V receivers
+- DEVICE COMPATIBLE: Connects Blu-ray players, Fire TV, Apple TV, PS4, PS3, Xbox One, Xbox 360, and computers to TVs, displays, A/V receivers, and more

 - BACKWARDS COMPATIBLE: Works with earlier versions to allow for use with a wide range of HDMI-enabled devices